mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *‘Umdat al-Talib* by Mansur b.
 Yunus al-Buhuti

-It should be accompanied with its commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi.
-He mentions qawa’id, conditions, exceptions, and reasoning of the masa’il.
+This is often the first text studied with a teacher covering each bab in fiqh.
+It should be read with its commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi.
+He mentions qawa’id, conditions, exceptions, and basic reasoning underlying each mas'alah.
 These are the most important things to learn for a student before moving onto the intermediate level.

 - *Dalil al-Talib li-Nayl al-Marib* by Mar’i b.
 Yusuf al-Karmi

 This text is widely taught throughout the Arabian Peninsula and was often memorized in the past.
 It is very clear and contains more detail than books of a similar size.
 Listen to the recordings of Muhammad ‘Abd al-Wahid, which are indispensable for clarifying the positions of the madhab.

 It must be read with *Fath Wahhab al-Marib* by Ibn 'Iwad al-Mardawi, which is the most comprehensive and organized commentary.
-Ibn 'Iwad elaborates on the text, mentions far'i masa'il, defines important terms, and brings details from longer works.
-One should also reference the commentary of 'Abdullah al-Maqdisi.
-Although there is overlap between these two commentaries, al-Maqdisi more often mentions khilaf and tangential, yet beneficial points.
+Ibn 'Iwad elaborates on the text, mentions additional masa'il, defines terms, and brings important details from longer works.
+Although there is some overlap, also reference the commentary of 'Abdullah al-Maqdisi.
+He often mentions khilaf within the madhhab and tangential, yet beneficial points.
 For revision of the material, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.

 Supplement this by reading the introductions to *al-Insaf*, *al-Furu'*, and *Tashih al-Furu'*.
 These provide essential knowledge surrounding the madhhab and presents the overall framework used muta’akhirin to determine the madhab’s relied-upon positions.
 Listen to the recorded lessons of Muhammad 'Abd al-Wahid on these introductions, which are some of the best commentary on the madhhab available.